 There is only enough sealant to seal one tire.
 After usage, the sealant canister and sealant/air hose assembly must be replaced.
 See "Removal and Installation of the Sealant Canister" following.

-Using the Tire Sealant and Compressor Kit to Temporarily Seal and Inflate a Punctured Tire heated environment for five minutes.
-This will help to inflate the tire faster.
+Using the Tire Sealant and Compressor Kit to Temporarily Seal and Inflate a Punctured Tire

 Follow the directions closely for correct sealant usage.